good-kiwi/HURDAT2/readme.md

 This query took 164 milliseconds on a fairly modest sqlserver.
 # Contribute
 Items below are currently being worked on and could use help.
-* [ ] 4 invalid codes found in the pacific file currently mapped to null
+* [x] 4 invalid codes found in the pacific file currently mapped to null
-* [ ] 16 invalid storm paths are created.
+* [x] 16 invalid storm paths are created.
 10 from the atlantic and 6 from the eastern pacific.
 Currently stored in the database but will cause query errors as the geography is not valid.
-Mostly caused by consecutive observations of a storm being in the same location.
+Mostly caused by observations of a storm being in the exact same location.
 * [ ] include pickle of created pandas dataframes in distribution.